jamesrharwood/thesis/data/barriers.md

 ---

 id: need-to-reconcile
-title: Researchers may need to reconcile multiple sets of guidance
+title: Researchers may struggle to reconcile multiple sets of guidance
 driver_id: opportunity
 ---